void-linux/void-docs/src/config/graphical-session/graphics-drivers/intel.md

 correct operation.
 This is characterized by graphical acceleration not working and general graphical instability.
 If this is the case, try removing all `xf86-video-*` packages.

+On some Intel chipsets, the [DDX](../xorg.md#ddx) drivers may be required.
+If this is the case, install `xf86-video-intel`.